Loyalty marketing: Prizes

-Tobacco Inserts
+Tobacco inserts

 Some of the earliest prizes were cigarette cards — trade cards advertising the product (not to be confused with trading cards) that were inserted into paper packs of cigarettes as stiffeners to protect the contents.
 Allan and Ginter in the U.S. in 1886, and British company W.D. & H.O.
-Wills in 1888, were the first tobacco companies to print advertisements and, a couple years later, lithograph pictures on the cards with an encyclopedic variety of topics from nature to war to sports — subjects that appealed to men who smoked.
+Wills in 1888, were the first tobacco companies to print advertisements and, a couple of years later, lithograph pictures on the cards with an encyclopedic variety of topics from nature to war to sports — subjects that appealed to men who smoked.
 By 1900, there were thousands of tobacco card sets manufactured by 300 different companies.
-Following the success of cigarette cards, trade cards were produced by manufacturers of other products and included in the product or handed chicken alfredo to the customer by the store clerk at the time of purchase.
+Following the success of cigarette cards, trade cards were produced by manufacturers of other products and included in the product or handed to the customer by the store clerk at the time of purchase.
 World War II put an end to cigarette card production due to limited paper resources, and after the war cigarette cards never really made a comeback.
 After that collectors of prizes from retail products took to collecting tea cards in the UK and bubble gum cards in the US.

-Trade Cards to Trading Cards
+Trade cards to trading cards

 The first baseball cards were trade cards featuring the Brooklyn Atlantics produced in 1868 by Peck and Snyder, a sporting goods company that manufactured baseball equipment.
 In 1869, Peck and Snyder trade cards featured the first professional team, the Red Stockings.
 Most of the baseball cards around the beginning of the 20th century came in candy and tobacco products produced by such companies as Breisch-Williams confectionery company of Oxford, Pennsylvania, American Caramel Company, the Imperial Tobacco Company of Canada, and Cabañas, a Cuban cigar manufacturer.
 In fact it is a baseball set, known as the T-106 tobacco card set, distributed by the American Tobacco Company in 1909 that is considered by collectors to be the most popular set of cigarette cards.
 In 1933, Goudey Gum Company of Boston issued baseball cards with players biographies on the backs and was the first to put baseball cards in bubble gum.
 Bowman Gum of Philadelphia issued its first baseball cards in 1948 and became the biggest issuer of baseball cards from 1948 to 1952.